mnm-21/FlareGSweb/README.md

 ## 🤝 Acknowledgments

 We thank the ICCV 2025 reviewers for their valuable feedback.
-This work was supported by [Institution Names].
+This work was supported by Computational Imaging Lab, IIT Madras.

 ## 📄 License